shalomeir/tctm/README.md

 ============================================

 Text Clasification using Topic Model (TCTM) is a Java-based package for text classification tool using topic model.
+This application respond to Windows only until now.

 TCTM is made based on MALLET toolkit.
 This use a SVM classifier from SVM multiclass provided by Thorsten Joachims.